 The 3-year-old practiced making letters and numbers, while the 6-year-old worked on sight words.
 They loved it!
 They practiced their letters, numbers and sight words for over an hour!
 The 3-year-old even tried the Sight Word Mats while the 6-year-old helped him to read the words.
 Now isn’t that better than worksheets?

+My kids loved learning how to make homemade playdough and I think yours will too.
 So go ahead and try out a new multi- sensory activity.
 Let me know how your play dough comes out!
 Have some fun.
 There is life after worksheets and your students will love it.

 Keep teaching.
 Keep learning.